Lingual Strengthening: History & Rationale

 The IOPI described above can be used to establish a baseline and set improvement targets.
 Many patients find this quite motivating.
 When your patient is physically and cognitively able, you can recommend lingual strengthening exercises outside of swallowing therapy sessions.
 You can also train family and/or caregivers to remind, assist and cue the exercises.
 This can start in the hospital and continue as they transition to rehabilitation, a skilled nursing facility, and home.
 Patient-directed exercises have been historically only done unaided or with a tongue depressor.
 However, device-driven exercises may allow for better patient adherence to the exercise program.

-The ABILEX™ Oral Motor Exerciser is a hand-held and light-weight tool with a broad, soft, air-filled bulb that patients can push against for isometric resistance.
+The ABILEX™ Oral Motor Exerciser is a hand-held and light-weight tool with a broad, soft, air-filled bulb that patients can push against for isometric resistance for lip and lingual strengthening.
 The larger bulb and overall design make it easier than the disposable IOPI bulbs.
 Patients with a high palate or a torus palatinus (normal bony growth on the hard palate in about 20-30% of the population) have trouble using the small IOPI bulb.
 Many patients find that their tongue slips off the IOPI bulb, whereas patients find the indentation in the Abilex bulb an easy and comfortable target, even when their tongues and mouths are sore.
 We find that when asking patients to do these daily exercises on their own, a dedicated tool helps them keep up with exercises at the optimal frequency and intensity.

 Juan, J., Hind, J., Jones, C., McCulloch, T., Gangnon, R. & Robbins, J. (2013).
 Case study: Application of isometric progressive resistance oropharyngeal therapy using the Madison Oral Strengthening Therapeutic device.
 Topics in Stroke Rehabilitation, 20(5), 450-70. doi: 10.1310/tsr2005-450.